ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 2. The schema can be found in a schema registry (e.g. an Avro schema registry)

 Following options are possible here:

-#### Schema is left as part of the record
+1. schema is left as part of the record

-#### Schema is copied into the schema registry
+2. schema is copied into the schema registry

+TODO

+## Schema operations

+### Creating a schema

+TODO

+### Updating a schema (evolution and versioning)

+TODO

+### Fetching a schema

+TODO

-## Schema evolution and versioning
+## Schema format

-TBD (this section is about checking if a new version of a schema is compatible with the previous one)
+A destination connector should work with one schema format only, regardless of the underlying or intermediary schema formats used.
+This makes it easy for a connector developer to write code, since it doesn't require handling of potentially multiple schema types.

+A schema consists of following:
+- reference: a string that uniquely identifies a schema in Conduit
+- list of fields, where each field is described with following:
+    - name
+    - type
+    - optional (boolean value)
+    - default value

+The following types are supported:

+- basic:
+    - boolean
+    - integers: 8, 16, 32, 64-bit
+    - float: single precision (32-bit) and double precision (64-bit) IEEE 754 floating-point number
+    - bytes
+    - string
+    - timestamp
+- complex:
+    - array
+    - map
+    - struct
+    - union

+Every field in a schema can be marked as optional (nullable).

 ## Implementation

+Conduit exposes a schema service that provides the required schema operations.
+The implementation of the service is discussed in a later section.

-Schema support is part of the OpenCDC standard.
+Schema support is added as part of the OpenCDC standard.
 A schema is represented by the following Protobuf message:

 ```protobuf
 syntax = "proto3";